cbolt6/Hadvice/DESIGN.md

 - The front-end consists of an interactive HTML interface styled with CSS for a clean and responsive design.
 - JavaScript powers dynamic updates to the DOM, enabling real-time interaction with minimal latency.
 - Flask’s `render_template` function is used to serve the main HTML page (`index.html`).
   Key components of the UI include: A post submission form.
 A posts container dynamically populated with posts.
+A net ranking score of each post appearing in descending order.
 A time filter dropdown to filter posts by range.
 A dark mode toggle for accessibility.

 ### 3. **Controller**